Antoine-François Andréossy: Biography

 In the war of 1805 Andréossy was employed on the headquarters staff of Napoleon.
-From 1808 to 1809 he was French ambassador at Vienna, where he displayed a hostility to Austria which was in marked contrast to his friendliness to England in 1802–1803.
+From 1808 to 1809 he was French ambassador to the Austrian Empire, where he displayed a hostility to the Austrian Empire which was in marked contrast to his friendliness to England in 1802–1803.
 In the war of 1809, Andréossy was military governor of Vienna during the French occupation.

 In 1812 he was sent by Napoleon as Ambassador to The Porte in Constantinople, where he carried on the policy initiated by Sébastiani.
 Shortly after his arrival, he was implicated in the death of the senior Greek official Panagios Mourousi, who deputised for his brother Demetrious as Dragoman of the Porte.
 After France began its invasion of Russia in June 1812, Andréossy declared that he could not treat with the Ottoman government through an interpreter attached to the Russian interest.
 Mourousi was first dismissed and then taken under guard to the Porte, where he was beheaded.
 In 1814 Andréossy was recalled from Contantinople by Louis XVIII.

 Andréossy then retired into private life, until the escape of Napoleon from Elba once again called him forth.
 He accepted the office of head of the War Department.
 After the defeat at Waterloo and the abdication of Napoleon, he was one of the five commissioners sent to negotiate with the Coalition powers, on which occasion he gave his consent to the recall of Louis XVIII.

 Andréossy held high administrative office under the Bourbon Restoration, including Chief of General Staff and Councillor of State.
 He was awarded honorary fellowship of the Académie des Sciences Morales et Politiques in 1826, He was later elected to the Chamber of Deputies in 1827, representing Aude as Deputy until his death in 1828.
 His name is inscribed in his memory under the Arc de Triomphe.